Select Google, Samsung Phones, Watches and Earbuds on sale

 Check out these deals below:

-- Google Pixel 8 Pro – 128GB – Obsidian for $1,099 (save 18%)
+- Google Pixel 8 Pro — 128GB — ‘Obsidian’ for $1,099 (save 18%)

-- Google Pixel 8-256GB – Hazel for $829 (save 19%)
+- Google Pixel 8-256GB — ‘Hazel’ for $829 (save 19%)

-- Pixel Buds Pro – Charcoal for $198 (save 23%)
+- Pixel Buds Pro — ‘Charcoal’ for $198 (save 23%)

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that helps fund the journalism provided free on our website.